M-Jamil/Zakat/README.md

-Once perfomed above tasks simply open ODB file to start using "Yearly Zakat Calculation &amp; Distribution Database".
+Once above tasks perfomred, simply open ODB file to start using "Yearly Zakat Calculation &amp; Distribution Database Aplication".

 Thanks for using it.
+M. Jamil